Top 40+ SAP CPI Interview Questions and Answers

 • They offer a common style for documenting integration artifacts and their dependencies, allowing for automated deployment, versioning, and configuration management.

-29. How do you set up transport routes and channels in SAP CPI?
+29. How do users set up transport routes and channels in SAP CPI?

 Ans: